Jane '24

 Describe your Syracuse experience in a couple of sentences.

 Syracuse has taught me many things.
 As a first-year student, I learned how to attend school during a pandemic and had a lot of personal growth.
-I reached out to a lot of different clubs and organizations and steadily figured out what it is that I like.
-Sophomore year I learned how to make friends and put myself out there.
-Transitioning from pandemic to the new normal was fairly easy thanks to Syracuse.
-Lastly, my junior year I learned how to network and become more social not only to my peers but to potential employers.
-I had a lot of professional growth.
+I reached out to a lot of different clubs and organizations and steadily figured out what it is I like.
+Sophomore year I learned how to make friends and put myself out there, transitioning from the pandemic to the new normal was fairly easy thanks to Syracuse University.
+Lastly, in my junior year, I learned how to network and become more social not only with my peers but with potential employers.
+I had a lot of professional growth!

 How is Falk preparing you for your future career?

-Career services in Falk is very helpful especially the immersion trips.
-I had the opportunity to attend the Falk in DC immersion trip.
-I’m a very shy, nervous and anxious person I even throw in the term introvert.
-But Dave and Jess really helped us to prepare and know what to expect not only on the trip but what this may look like in the real world.
+Career Services in Falk is very helpful, especially with the immersion trips!
+I had the opportunity to attend the Falk in D.C. immersion trip.
+I’m a very shy, nervous and anxious person I even throw in the term introvert, but Dave and Jess really helped me prepare and know what to expect not only on the trip but for the real world as well.
 I was able to work on myself and feel confident in any kind of professional setting.

 What are your plans after graduation?

-I plan to go to Grad School in UMass Amherst to further my education and learn more about what I want to do in the future.
+I plan to go to Grad School at UMass Amherst to further my education and learn more about what I want to do in the future.

 How has your involvement with any organizations/extracurriculars impacted you?